imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image25.png "Image25.png")

-Enter the journal parameters based on the journal guidelines such as size of a column, size of 2 columns, fonts to use, letter capitalization rules, style rules, text formatting rules, graph rules, … Provide the name of the journal and it’s all set.
+Enter the journal parameters based on the journal guidelines such as size of a column, size of 2 columns, fonts to use, letter capitalization rules, style rules, text formatting rules, graph rules, ...
+Provide the name of the journal and it's all set.
 Please do not hesitate to send me the journal style you generate so that I can add it to EZFig, you'll be credited for this journal and you may really help other people.

 16) Editorial Checks
 ====================